Reward-Robust RLHF in LLMs: Introduction

 Beyond presenting empirical performance results, we also aim to provide deeper theoretical insights.
-1) We delve deeper into the inherent imperfections of RMs, arguing that even with an ideal annotator, a perfect reward function is unlikely, and the resulting RM is inherently insufficient.
+First, we delve deeper into the inherent imperfections of RMs, arguing that even with an ideal annotator, a perfect reward function is unlikely, and the resulting RM is inherently insufficient.
 We design a synthetic toy model that directly illustrates these limitations.
-2) We provide a theoretical justification for the superiority of our method over standard RLHF.
+Second, we provide a theoretical justification for the superiority of our method over standard RLHF.
 Given that the actual reward is inherently biased—resulting in either over-scoring or under-scoring during training—we show that, in the long run, under-scoring is preferable to over-scoring.
-3) We conduct a stochastic case analysis within our reward-robust RLHF framework and prove that the resulting policy remains acceptable even in the worst scenarios.
+Third, we conduct a stochastic case analysis within our reward-robust RLHF framework and prove that the resulting policy remains acceptable, as stochastic scenarios often arise when the RM handles out-of-distribution (OOD) data.
 Our analysis shows that the robustness regularization term narrows the reward distribution, making the training process closer to the constant reward setting thus more stable, which is preferable to the uncontrollable optimization driven by badly assigned rewards.

-The rest of the paper is organized as follows.
-Section~\ref{sec:Related Works} summarizes previous reward-robust research, discussing their influence on our approach and highlighting key differences between their methods and ours.
-Section~\ref{sec:Preliminary} covers the necessary preliminaries.
-Section~\ref{sec:Inherent Imperfection of Reward Model} presents synthetic results from a toy model to illustrate the inherent imperfections of RMs.
-Section~\ref{sec:reward-robust RLHF} formally introduces the proposed reward-robust RLHF framework, outlining the BRME training pipeline and evaluating end-to-end performance across various benchmarks.
-Section~\ref{sec:discussion} provides further discussion, offering insights on critical topics such as the comparison between over-scoring and under-scoring in inherently biased rewards, a stochastic case analysis that explains why the proposed method works, and various ablation studies.
+\textbf{Contributions.} 1) We propose a reward-robust RLHF framework, introducing BRME to model both nominal rewards and uncertainty, outperforming traditional RMs in reward distribution coverage and accuracy.
+2) We provide theoretical insights into RM imperfections, showing through a synthetic toy model that even with an ideal annotator, a perfect reward function is unattainable.
+3) We show that under-scoring is preferable to over-scoring in long-term training, given the inherent bias in accessible rewards.
+Additionally, we conduct a stochastic case analysis, demonstrating that the proposed framework remains effective in OOD scenarios, with the robustness regularization term stabilizing the training process by narrowing the reward distribution.